rdbcasillas/rdbcasillas.github.io/_posts/blog/2016-03-26-extened-organ.md

 ---
 layout: post
 category: blog
-title: Cellphones are extended organs
+title: Our silicon based organs

 ---

-Mobile phones are part of ourselves.
+Mobile phones seems to be part of our bodies.
 Almost like an extended organ.
 Proper functioning of this organ is obviously important to us but more interestingly its important to emotional health people close to us.
 If it doesn't work for extended period of time, our temporary unreachability induces fear in closed ones.
 If the